FAULT FINDING GUIDE

 Insulation resistance tester

-Detects insulation breakdown between live conductors and Earth at the test voltage from Table 64 above.
+Detects breakdown between live conductors, and between live conductors and Earth, at the Table 64 test voltage above.

 Loop impedance tester

-Measures Ze and Zs to confirm the protective device will disconnect within the required time for an earth fault.
+Measures Ze and Zs to confirm the protective device will disconnect within the maximum time that Regulation 411.3.2.2 applies to the circuit.

 RCD tester

-Verifies trip current and disconnection time, separating a faulty RCD from a genuine earth leakage fault on the circuit.
+Verifies disconnection on an AC test at the rated residual operating current (IΔn), separating a faulty device from genuine earth leakage on the circuit.

 Clamp meter (mA AC)

-Measures load current for overload checks and earth leakage current on a live circuit to chase down nuisance tripping.
+Load current for overload checks, and standing earth leakage on a live circuit to chase down nuisance tripping.

 05 · Fault Finding Guide